 There are other art schools, but they are not like us.

-SMFA has been educating artists since its founding in 1876.
-The School was conceived at the same time as the Museum itself, as the crucial second part of a mission to educate through the arts.
-SMFA was intended to be a school of art; not simply a technical institute, but a school of the most rigorous ideas and concepts.
-Since its founding, the School's faculty, administration and curriculum have been dynamically engaged in questions of education in general, and art education in particular.
+The School of the Museum of Fine Arts was established in 1876, as part of the Museum of Fine Art’s mission to educate through the arts.
+The school was intended to be a school of the most rigorous ideas and concepts, not simply a technical institute.
+Since its founding, the school’s faculty, administration, and curriculum have been dynamically engaged in questions of education in general, and art education in particular.

-SMFA is a challenging place; it is designed to be that way.
-In the end, it is an experience that will be profoundly rewarding.
-And that is what a really good education is all about.
+The SMFA at Tufts is a challenging place; it is designed to be that way.
+In the end, you will find it to be profoundly rewarding.
+And that is what a really good art education is all about.

 Visit our Admissions page for more information.